 The knowledge production of archives

 Archivist Trudy Huskamp Peterson talks with swisspeace about the opportunities and risks of the use of archives to deal with the past.
-In the project "Knowledge for Peace" the role of archives receives an important role as they create knowledge about peace.
+In the project "Knowledge for Peace" the role of archives increases as they create knowledge about peace.
 Watch the entire interview here.